Frisson: Emotional contagion

 Frisson can also be a product of emotional contagion.
 Within the context of music, emotional contagion involves various musical devices, such as tonality, rhythm, and lyrics that imply emotion, triggering similar emotions in the listener.
-In "The Emotional Power of Music: Multidisciplinary perspectives on musical arousal, expression, and social control," Stephen Davies suggests that "music is expressive because we experience it as presenting the kind of carriage, gait, or demeanor that can be symptomatic of states such as happiness, sadness, anger, sassy sexuality, and so on."
+In "The Emotional Power of Music: Multidisciplinary perspectives on musical arousal, expression, and social control," Stephen Davies suggests that "music is expressive because we experience it as presenting the kind of carriage, gait, or demeanor that can be symptomatic of states such as sassy sexuality, happiness, sadness, anger and so on."

 Environment and social context

 Frisson can also be amplified by one's environment and by the social context that the piece has been listened to.
 For example, if one listens to a movie soundtrack in a cinema, the overall volume and the film's story will provide intentional context, likely creating deeper emotional feelings of frisson in the listener.
 The culture and nationality of both the piece and the composer will affect the levels of frisson felt, or if frisson is even felt at all.
 If one is very familiar with music built on established Western musical traditions, deviations will violate the listener's expectations.
 If one is from a non-Western culture, deviations from western musical tradition may prove to have no effect on the listener.
-Jeanette Bicknell, writing for the “Journal of Consciousness Studies,” wrote, “Different musical cultures are based upon different patterns of tonal and rhythmic organization.
+Jeanette Bicknell, writing for the Journal of Consciousness Studies, wrote, "Different musical cultures are based upon different patterns of tonal and rhythmic organization.
 These patterns of musical structure and meaning are social constructions that evolved through human musical practice."